ministryofjustice/securityanalytics-sharedinfrastructure/useful_info.md

 ### pipenv clean

-This will uninsall any packages that you haven't specified in Pipfile.lock, and would come in useful during development to ensure unused packages aren't included.
+This will uninstall any packages that you haven't specified in Pipfile.lock, and would come in useful during development to ensure unused packages aren't included.

 ### MacOS maximum file limit

 By default, MacOS sets its file limit to 256 - when deploying using Terraform, there are instances where there are a lot of files being opened in parallel, and a high chance the build will fail on a Mac.
 If this is the case, then set the file limit to 4096 using `ulimit -n 4096`

-### errors

-if you see an error in base_events.py line 296, there's a chance that you've included asyncio somewhere - in this case do a 'pipenv clean' across your projects and rebuild.